Bundaberg Rum Distillery, Queensland, Australia

 Growing up in Australia I never drank a lot of it personally but it was everywhere you went.
 “A bundy and coke,” would be the order over the bar and everyone would know exactly what that meant.
 Bundaberg Rum is by far Australia’s highest-selling spirit yet it is barely known outside the country.
 Only about 3 per cent of the rum produced is exported internationally and most of that is to New Zealand.

 For Australians, though, it is almost a divine elixir and so visiting the distillery where it is made is a form of pilgrimage.
 And the site is right in the middle of – you guessed it – Bundaberg on the Queensland coast.
+In fact, it’s one of the best things to do in Bundaberg.

 The distillery came about because of the large number of sugarcane fields in the region.
 The leftover product from the sugar extraction – called molasses – used to literally flow through the streets.
 The people of the town needed to work out what to do with it all and, being Australians, they decided to make booze.